mastersrp/hacktheplanet/README.md

 [CMake][]  (v 2.8)

 Both should be available in your package manager, or already installed.
-Run ./build.sh to build the files.
+Run cmake in this directory, and then build the project with your local build tools.
+On Linux, run 'make', and on Windows, you're probably going to use Visual Studio.
 Then run HackThePlanet in the bin directory.

 [CMake]: www.cmake.org "CMake"